grosser/s3_meta_sync/Readme.md

     -p, --parallel COUNT             Use COUNT threads for download/upload default: 10 --ssl-none                   Do not verify ssl certs
-    -z, --zip                        Zip when uploading to save bandwidth -V, --verbose                    Verbose mode
+    -z, --zip                        Zip when uploading to save bandwidth --no-local-changes           Do not md5 all the local files, they did not change -V, --verbose                    Verbose mode
     -h, --help                       Show this.
     -v, --version                    Show Version